Sajith7862/4.Execution_of_NetworkCommends/README.md

-# 4.Execution_of_NetworkCommands
+# EXP : 4.Execution_of_NetworkCommands

+## NAME : MOHAMED HAMEEM SAJITH J
+## REG NO : 212223240090

+## AIM :
-## AIM :Use of Network commands in Real Time environment
+Use of Network commands in Real Time environment

-## Software : Command Prompt And Network Protocol Analyzer
+## Software :
+Command Prompt And Network Protocol Analyzer

+## Procedure:
-## Procedure: To do this EXPERIMENT- follows these steps:
+To do this EXPERIMENT- follows these steps:
 <BR>
 In this EXPERIMENT- students have to understand basic networking commands e.g cpdump, netstat, ifconfig, nslookup ,traceroute and also Capture ping and traceroute PDUs using a network protocol analyzer
 <BR>